Our Traditions, Our Culture, Our Elders, Their Stories

 Choctaw hymn singing at the Hope Indian Baptist Church.
 Our demonstrators for this activity were Richardson Isaac, Thelma Barnes, and Williamson Isaac.
 Footage of this recording can be found in the Traditional Choctaw Hymns video.
 All video features can be found under the CULTURAL FEATURES tab.

 Oral traditions are deeply rooted in the culture of the Mississippi Choctaws of today.
-The customs and practices of the Choctaw people have been passed down for many generation through stories and oral teachings of their elders.
+The customs and practices of the Choctaw people have been passed down for many generations through stories and oral teachings of their elders.
 The Choctaw Cultural Legacy website is dedicated to the continuation of this Tribal tradition for the purpose of preserving and perpetuating the Life ways of the Mississippi Choctaws.
 Our website features the Choctaw Tribal Elders Oral History Project, which consists of a series of video features highlighting cultural traditions, a gallery of Mississippi Choctaw images, media resources, and project partner links.
 We invite you to explore our site and learn about the cultural life ways of the Mississippi Band of Choctaw Indians.

 Our videos focus on cultural related topics, and include commentary from tribal elders.
 Click on the icon to be taken to our cultural features page